 - 21. The Committee shall review all proposed related party transactions that are not dealt with by a special committee of independent directors pursuant to applicable securities laws. - 22.
 The Committee shall establish procedures for: - a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters; and - b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or control related matters. - 23.
-The Committee shall review accounting and financial human resources succession planning within the Company. - 24.
-The Committee and its members shall review their own performance and assess the adequacy of this charter at least annually and submit any proposed revisions to the Board for approval. - 25.
+The Committee shall obtain from Management confirmation of compliance with tax and securities laws and regulations. - 24.
+The Committee shall review accounting and financial human resources succession planning within the Company. - 25.
+The Committee and its members shall review their own performance and assess the adequacy of this charter at least annually and submit any proposed revisions to the Board for approval. - 26.
 The Committee shall perform any other activities consistent with this mandate and applicable law, as the Committee or the Board deems necessary or appropriate.